Girls Aloud discography

-In November 2007, the album Tangled Up was released and entered the UK Albums chart at number four.
-It was preceded by the lead single "Sexy!
+In November 2007, the album Tangled Up was released and entered the UK Albums Chart at number four.
+It was preceded by the lead single, "Sexy!
 No No No...".
 The group's nineteenth single, "The Promise", was released in October 2008, and entered the UK and Irish Singles Charts at numbers one and two respectively.
 It was taken from Out of Control, their fifth studio album, which was released on 31 October 2008 in Ireland and 2 November in the UK.
 "The Loving Kind" was released on 12 January 2009 in the UK and peaked at number ten in the UK, becoming their 20th consecutive top-10 single, while "Untouchable" reached number 11, making it their first single to miss the UK top 10.
-In 2012, the group's second greatest hits album Ten was released and entered the UK Albums Chart at number nine.
+In 2012, the group's second greatest hits album, Ten, was released and entered the UK Albums Chart at number nine.
 The album yielded two singles, "Something New" and "Beautiful 'Cause You Love Me", which were both released in 2012.
+Sarah Harding died in 2021.
+In 2024, the group released "I'll Stand By You (Sarah's version)" for that year's Children in Need; the alternate version features only Harding singing the verses.

-Girls Aloud have sold over 4.3 million singles and 4 million albums in the United Kingdom alone.

-In the United States, their combined digital song sales stand at 79,000, while their first four albums have sold 8,000.
+As of 2013, Girls Aloud have sold over 4.3 million singles and 4 million albums in the United Kingdom; in the United States, their digital song sales stand at 79,000, while their first four albums have sold 8,000.